PaulKish/priceapp/README.md

 - run docker compose up -d / or sail up -d
 - Access the application on - [http://0.0.0.0/](http://0.0.0.0/)
 - Access sent emails on - [http://0.0.0.0:8025/](http://0.0.0.0:8025/)
+- Tests can be run using - `sail artisan test` or `php artisan test`